-- Gen-Z supports a wide variety of component types including processors, memory modules, FPGAs, GPUs / GPGPUs, DSP, I/O, accelerators, NICs, custom ASICs, and many more.
+- Gen-Z supports a wide variety of component types including processors, memory modules, FPGAs, GPUs / GPGPUs, DSPs, I/O, accelerators, NICs, custom ASICs, and many more.

 - Gen-Z supports a wide range of physical layer signaling rates and types (electrical and optical).
-This enables hardware to optimize performance while minimizing package costs, to scale to any bandwidth and distance within an enclosure or data center, and to provision multiple paths to provide aggregate performance and resiliency.
+This enables hardware to optimize performance while minimizing package costs, to scale to any bandwidth and distance within an enclosure or across data center racks, and to provision multiple paths to provide aggregate performance and resiliency.